Intent

 Impact

-The impact of this thorough, differentiated planning, following the schemes, is a curriculum which has a clear coverage, varied lessons and progressive learning.
+The impact of this thorough, differentiated planning, following our detailed progression document and the schemes, is a curriculum which has clear coverage, varied lessons and progressive learning.
 Our approach results in high quality writing which is based around the reading that pupils have studied as well as the grammatical learning interwoven within the unit.
 A clear sequence of learning develops the understanding and knowledge, building on previous learning.
-The inspiring texts, initial ‘hook’ lessons to begin each unit and the purposeful writing for an audience, stimulate a love of learning which is full of intrigue, excitement and determination to succeed.
+The inspiring texts, enlightening experiences to advance understanding, clear modelling from teachers, rich learning wall environments and the purposeful writing for an audience, stimulate a love of learning which is full of intrigue, excitement and determination to succeed.

 Cross-Curricular Links